 - Am I able to cope with mud, rain, heat and bugs?

-We believe that you need to have a decent fitness level in order to complete (and enjoy) the trek to the Lost City ruins.
+We believe that you need to have a decent fitness level in order to complete (and enjoy) the Ciudad Perdida trek.
 If you exercise regularly, you will be fine.
-Age doesn’t matter either as we had two 62 year olds in our hiking group!
+Age doesn’t matter either as we had two 62-year-olds in our hiking group.
 You will be able to hike at your own pace and there are numerous pit stops that are set along the way.